 About 6km north of Silhouette, North Island is the last word in exclusivity and its hotel is generally lauded as a milestone in the 'couture castaway' Indian Ocean experience.
 The arrival by helicopter says it all: laid-back indulgence and James Bond glamour in a Bounty-licious paradise.

 You land on a strip of coral by the sea.
 There's a white-sand beach lapped by luxuriously warm waters, a shimmering lagoon with every hue from lapis lazuli to turquoise, plus palm and casuarina trees leaning over the shore.
 Welcome to Denis, a coral island that lies about 95km northeast of Mahé.

-Bird is the ultimate in ecotourism and birdlife viewing.
+Bird is the ultimate in ecotourism and birdlife-viewing.
 Hundreds of thousands of sooty terns, fairy terns and common noddies descend en masse between April and October to nest on this coral island that lies 95km north of Mahé.
-You just have to sit on your veranda and birds will come to land on your head.
+You just have to sit on your verandah and birds will come to land on your head.